koenrane/KR-new-site/content/import/internalizing-internal-double-crux.md

 _Note_: this entire exchange took place internally over the course of 2 minutes, via a 50-50 mix of words and emotions.
 Unpacking it took significantly longer.

-I may write more of these if this is helpful for people

 # Dialogue

 > If I don't get this CHAI internship, I'm going to feel terrible, because that means I don't have much promise as an AI safety researcher.

+Realist
-_Realist_: Not getting the internship suggests you're miscalibrated on your potential.
+: Not getting the internship suggests you're miscalibrated on your potential.
 Someone promising enough to eventually become a MIRI researcher would be able to snag this, no problem.
 I feel worried that we're poorly calibrated and setting ourselves up for disappointment when we fall short.

+Fire
-_Fire_: I agree that not getting the internship would be evidence that there are others who are more promising _right now_.
+: I agree that not getting the internship would be evidence that there are others who are more promising _right now_.
 I think, however, that you're missing a few key points here:

-- We've made important connections at CHAI / MIRI.
+: - We've made important connections at CHAI / MIRI.
-- Your main point is a total buckets error.
+: - Your main point is a total buckets error.
 There is no ontologically-basic and immutable "promising-individual" property.
 Granted, there are biological and environmental factors outside our control here, but I think we score high _enough_ on these metrics to be able to succeed through effort, passion, and increased mastery of instrumental rationality.
-- We've been studying AI safety for just a few months (in our free time, no less); most of the studying has been dedicated towards building up foundational skills (and not reviewing the literature itself).
+: - We've been studying AI safety for just a few months (in our free time, no less); most of the studying has been dedicated towards building up foundational skills (and not reviewing the literature itself).
 The applicants who are chosen may have a year or more of familiarity with the literature / relevant math on us (or perhaps not), and this should be included in the model.
-- One of the main sticking points raised during my final interview has since been fixed, but I couldn't signal that afterwards without seeming overbearing.
+: - One of the main sticking points raised during my final interview has since been fixed, but I couldn't signal that afterwards without seeming overbearing.

-I guess the main thrust here is that although that would be a data point against our being able to have a tectonic impact _right now_, we simply don't have enough evidence to responsibly generalize.
+: I guess the main thrust here is that although that would be a data point against our being able to have a tectonic impact _right now_, we simply don't have enough evidence to responsibly generalize.
 I'm worried that you're overly pessimistic, and it's pulling down our chances of _actually_ being able to _do something_.

+Realist
-_Realist_: I definitely hear you that we've made lots of great progress, but is it enough?
-I'm so nervous about timelines, and the universe isn't magically calibrated to what we can do now.\* We either succeed, or we don't - and pay the price.
+: I definitely hear you that we've made lots of great progress, but is it enough?
+I'm so nervous about timelines, and the universe isn't magically calibrated to what we can do now.[^crux] We either succeed, or we don't - and pay the price.
 Do we really have time to tolerate _almost_ being extraordinary?
 How is that going to do the impossible?
 I'm scared.

+Fire
-_Fire_: Yup.
+: Yup.
 I'm definitely scared too (in a sense), but also excited.
 This is a great chance to learn, grow, have fun, and work with people we really admire and appreciate!
 Let's "detach the grim-o-meter", since that's better than being worried and insecure about whether we're doing enough.

+Realist
-_Realist_: I agree that detaching the grim-o-meter is the right thing to do, but... it makes me feel _guilty_.\* I guess there's a part of me that believes that feeling bad when things could go really wrong is important.
+: I agree that detaching the grim-o-meter is the right thing to do, but... it makes me feel _guilty_.[^crux] I guess there's a part of me that believes that feeling bad when things could go really wrong is important.

+Concern
-_Concern_: Hey, that's me!
+: Hey, that's me!
 Yeah, I'm really worried that if we detach that grim-o-meter, we'll become callous and flippant and carefree.
 I don't know if that's a reasonable concern, but the prospect makes me feel really queasy. _Shouldn't_ we be really worried?

+Realist
-_Realist_: Actually, I don't know.
+: Actually, I don't know.
 Fire made a good point - the world will probably end up slightly better if we _don't_ care about the grim-o-meter...

+Fire
-_Fire_: Hell yeah it will!
+: Hell yeah it will!
 What are we optimizing for here - an arbitrary deontological rule about feeling bad, or the actual world?
 We aren't discarding morality – we're discarding the idea that we should worry when the world is in a probably precarious position.
 We'll still fight just as hard.

 <hr/>

-\* Notice how related cruxes can (and should) be resolved in the same session.
+[^crux]: Notice how related cruxes can (and should) be resolved in the same session.
 Resolution cannot happen if any part of you isn't _fully_ on board with whatever agreement you've come to - this feels like a small emptiness in the pit of my stomach, in my experience.

-_ETA 2020: retouched word choice in some places._